intelsdi-x/swan/experiments/memcached-sensitivity-profile/README.md

 Swan will by default try to aim for the core configuration above.
-Swan does this by creating separate exclusive [cgroup CPU sets](https://www.kernel.org/doc/Documentation/cgroup-v1/cpusets.txt) for the high priority and best effort processes.
+Swan does this by creating separate exclusive [cgroup CPU sets](https://www.kernel.org/doc/Documentation/cgroup-v1/cpusets.txt) (using numactl utility for the high priority and best effort processes).
 By creating exclusive CPU sets, Swan can reduce interference from other background processes which may get scheduled on the high priority cores.

 Using exclusive CPU sets can be challenging if other systems on the host are using CPU sets.
 Exclusive CPU sets cannot share cores with any other cgroup and setting the desired cores will cause an error from the kernel.